qinnzou/DeepCrack/README.md

 # deepcrack
+This is the source code for DeepCrack: Learning Hierarchical Convolutional Features for Crack Detection.
+We provide the dataset and the pretrained model.

 Zou Q, Zhang Z, Li Q, Qi X, Wang Q and Wang S, DeepCrack: Learning Hierarchical Convolutional Features for Crack Detection, IEEE Transactions on Image Processing, vol. 28, no. 3, pp. 1498--1512, 2019.